enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 Here's how to hijack their process to build the ultimate publishing system Here's how to they turn every content they come accross into meaningful material

-**By the end of this thread you'll shift your mindset to:
+This thread will teach you how to:
-1. Review pages of notes in a few minutes instead of hours
+1. Review pages of notes in minutes instead of hours
-2. Research new materials 10 times faster
+2. Speed up 10 times the researching phase
-3. Identify blockbusters before even start writing**
+3. Find out blockbusters even before  start writing

 1. They don't create every post from scratch.
 If anything, the more they post, the easier the process becomes.
 2. They don't obsess jotting every sources down as it slows them down.